iburazin-ag/spec-reviewer/README.md

 The intention is to quickly identify and record minor issues in a specification file.

-The script detects the following, for now:
+The script detects the following:
  - Empty cells
  - Absence of formatting comments when the content is center aligned
  - Issues with the CDASH column content - redundant spaces, missing hyphen, use of a dash instead of a hyphen
+ - Line breaks in cells/paragraphs

+ User can also choose to skip some of the checks by adding one or more flags when running the script.

 ## Getting Started